-You should also avoid traveling to the border regions with Syria and Iraq.
-These regions are unstable and dangerous, and they are unsafe for tourists.
+You should also avoid traveling to the border regions.
+Particularly the Iraqi and Syrian border areas.
+These regions are unstable and dangerous, and they are unsafe for you.

 Overall, Türkiye is a safe country for tourists, but you should avoid these areas and regions in Turkey.

 FAQs About Travel To türkiye & Staying Safe

 Is Turkey Safe For Solo Travelers

 Turkey is a safe country for solo travelers, with a relatively low crime rate and many opportunities to meet other travelers.
 However, there are a few things to remember to stay safe while traveling in Turkey.